Toalaah/dotfiles/readme.md

 ## Config ⚙️

-### Prerequisites
+### Dependencies

-It is recommended to update brew before actually begining with the installation.
+It is *recommended* to update brew before actually begining with the installation.
 This can be done with the following command:

 ```shell
 brew update
 ```

-Install git with:
+Install **git** with (this is required!):

 ```shell
 xcode-select --install
 ```

 ### Installation

 1. Clone into the repository with the following command and navigate into the directory

 ```shell